-To tilt up: Push the switch on the "TILT UP" side.
+To tilt up: Push the switch on the "UP" side.

-To lower: Push the switch on the "SLIDE OPEN" side.
+To lower: Push the switch on the opposite side of the "UP" side.

 You may stop the moon roof at any desired position.
-The roof will move while the switch is being pushed and stop when released except to slide open.
+The roof will move while the switch is being pushed and stop when released.